Emeldalaeticia/WeatherAppProject/README.md

 # WeatherAppProject
-This is a weather app hat displays the weather in different cities
+This is a weather app that displays the weather in different cities around the world.